fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 ``my_prog`` from  the files ``tabulate.f90`` and ``functions.f90``.
 CMake knows the details how to build the executable from the specified sources, so we do not have to worry about the actual steps in the build process.

+{% capture note %}

+CMake's offical reference can be found at the
+<a href="https://cmake.org/cmake/help/latest/", target="_blank" rel="noopener">CMake webpage</a>.
+It is organised in manpages, which are also available with your local CMake installation as well using ``man cmake``.
+While it covers all functionality of CMake, it sometimes covers them only very briefly.
+{% endcapture %}
+{% include note.html title="Note" content=note %}